 “By 2030, achieve full and productive employment and decent work for all women and men, including for young people and persons with disabilities, and equal pay for work of equal value”

-EPIC will be officially launched on September 2017 during the United Nations General Assembly in New York.
+EPIC was officially launched on September 2017 during the United Nations General Assembly in New York.

 |Gender equality in the world of work. ||To achieve equal pay between women and men for work of equal value by 2030.|